lukasnesheim/baseliner/README.md

 # baseliner

 ## Description
 The `baseliner` package defines the styles and colors for the Baseline brand and is used to apply this as a theme to `ggplot2` plots and `gt` tables.
 The themes provide consistent styling for figures across a wide variety of domains, including (but not limited to) economics, policy, and sports analytics.
-Thanks to Andrew Weatherman, author of [Buckets and Bytes]("https://www.bucketsandbytes.com") and the `gtUtils` package, for the table theme inspiration in particular.
+Thanks to Andrew Weatherman, author of the `gtUtils` package, for the table theme inspiration in particular.

 ## Installation
 Installation requires the `remotes` package and a personal access token (PAT).